masonacevedo/2048_Game_Bot/README.md

 * generally readable code?
 Absolutely not!

 The long-term goal here is to re-write the program logic in C++ to make it run faster, while still using python for interacting with the website.

+For now though, I'm just working on re-factoring this monster of a program.